algosup/2024-2025-project-3-quickest-path-team-6/Documents/Management/projectCharter.md

 Goals have been set for this project which are:

 - Creating an algorithm to find the quickest past between two landmarks
-- The algorithm as to be as quick as possible
+- The algorithm has to be as quick as possible
-- An error range is set which is that the time of the path found as to be at maximum 10% slower than the actual quickest path time
+- The identified can be at most 10% longer than the actual quickest path time
 - We have to use the provided data

 ## Stakeholders